September 13th, 2022

 - Long Beach Museum of Art: Admire over 4,000 paintings, sculptures, drawings, and exhibits at this local art museum.

-- Marina Pacifica Mall: This exclusive shopping center features hundreds of well-known stores and local boutiques right near the ocean.
+- Marina Pacifica Mall: This exclusive shopping center features hundreds of well-known stores and local boutiques near the ocean.

 Moving to Long Beach, CA - The Bottom Line